 Providing a consolidated theory ensures we deliver leadership development programmes that can assist with honing practical skills that ensure effective, empowered and impactful leaders in South Africa.

 Meaningful Leadership is comprised of a combination of three of the predominant leadership approaches in current literature.

 Before we delve deeper into explaining these three branches, here is a diagram showing the main attributes, characteristics and behaviours of Meaningful Leaders.

 The Meaningful Leadership Development Programme aims to harness the potential of leaders to achieve success through authenticity, service and transformative action.
 We believe that with the combination of the three areas mentioned, leaders can gain a holistic perspective and positively influence not only their staff but society as a whole.
 So let’s unpack the key attributes, characteristics and behaviours of Meaningful Leaders.

 For years we have believed there is a line between “work” and “life” however this can often become an inhibitor to employees developing the trust necessary to commit to an organisation.
 Being an Authentic Leader means being “real”.
 Acknowledging that you are a whole person and that regardless of the environment you have core values, beliefs and strengths that carry you forward.
 This authentic approach to leadership ensures value-congruent action, meaningful connection and real impact, which is why we at 4Seeds believe Authentic Leadership is key to becoming a Meaningful Leader.

 These 5 core attributes are:

-- Values – When one has awareness of their core values and strengths, one is better able to direct behaviours which are value congruent.
+Values – When one has awareness of their core values and strengths, one is better able to direct behaviours that value congruent.

 The 10 Characteristics of a Servant Leader